drawwithcode/2020-Atom-ike/README.md

 ### Sound aspects
 There are three kinds of sounds.
 The first is a short sound effect for all the buttons; the second is a higher pitched tone related to the categories icons; the third is a contemplative track that plays in the last interface to create a more immersive and collective experience. <br>

-### Interaction
-The interaction between users takes place in the last page, a virtual collective space where people can simultaneously draw the constellations in their specific category in white color.
-The users can also see others creations in light blue. <br>

 ## Coding challenges

 ## References